Thank you for attending our 2024 Producer’s Event!

 About Us

 Byron Center Meats has been family owned and operated since its beginning in 1946.
 Our president, Steve Sytsma, and our business manager, Doug Sytsma, are the grandsons of Gerald and Gert Sytsma, who built the first “locker plant.”
-Steve and Doug’s father, Jim, is semi-retired, but still involved.
+Steve and Doug’s father, Jim, is retired, but still involved.
 Several of Steve and Doug’s kids (4th generation) are also part of our team.

 Our experienced processing crew does the custom cutting for home freezers, farmers markets, and restaurants each week.
 They also work with nationally known chefs to provide cuts for their five star restaurants.